lhmngwy/KP-Liberation-APR-LH/README.md

 - Improved civilian waypoints, they will move around the general area and between buildings.
 They will also go indoors at night or during rain.
 - All players on the commander actions whitelist will have access to Zeus.
 Zeus will be regained automatically on respawn.
 - Enemy units and structures are hidden from Zeus to prevent it from being used for scouting.
+- The enemy now knows how to use ground troop transports to drop off reinforcements.

 Integrated from others: